Resolvent-based modeling of turbulent jet noise: Results

-The eddy-viscosity amended resolvent model used here was previously evaluated in terms of its ability to reconstruct the dominant near-field hydrodynamic SPOD modes \citep{pickering2020optimal}.
-In this section, we further demonstrate its utility in modeling the acoustic field.
-In figures~\ref{fig:M15_Recon_NoEddy} and ~\ref{fig:M09_Recon_NoEddy}, we plot PSD reconstructions similar to figures~\ref{fig:M09_Recon_New} and ~\ref{fig:M15_Recon_New}, respectively, but where the eddy viscosity model is switched off and a constant turbulent Reynolds number $Re_T = 3 \times 10^4$ is used instead.
+reflecting the error in acoustic energy.
+We present this error in figure \ref{fig:NearFieldEnergy} for reconstructions consisting of different numbers of modes.
+Shown are the errors for two Mach numbers ($M_j=0.9$ and $M_j=1.5$), and three azimuthal wavenumbers, where the filled symbols for the $M_j = 1.5$ case provides a reference between the quantitative measure and the qualitative visualization of figure \ref{fig:M15_Recon_New}.
+Additionally, in order to assess the utility of the eddy viscosity model, we present results both including the eddy viscosity (filled symbols) and neglecting it (hollow symbols).}

+\ethan{We find significant improvements in reconstructing the near-acoustic field when including the RANS eddy-viscosity field when compared to results using a constant turbulent Reynolds number of $Re_T = 3 \times 10^4$.
+We note that previous results \citep{pickering2021optimal} only considered RANS eddy-viscosity resolvent models with respect to the dominant near-field hydrodynamic SPOD modes.
 While the rank-1 models for the $M_j=1.5$ jet are similar with and without the eddy viscosity, the remaining reconstructions show a strong and clear advantage to the adopted eddy-viscosity approach.
 Particularly as sub-optimal modes are added to the basis, the eddy-viscosity model converges rapidly toward the LES whereas the turbulent-Reynolds-number model shows little improvement.
-This result is consistent with our previous findings \cite{pickering2020optimal}, which showed a more profound effect of the eddy viscosity on sub-optimal modes associated with the Orr-mechanism than on modes associated with the Kelvin-Helmholtz mechanism, where the latter are dominant over most of the frequency-wavenumber space being considered here.
+This result is consistent with our previous findings \cite{pickering2021optimal}, which showed a more profound effect of the eddy viscosity on sub-optimal modes associated with the Orr-mechanism than on modes associated with the Kelvin-Helmholtz mechanism, where the latter are dominant over most of the frequency-wavenumber space being considered here. }

+\ethan{Overall we find the errors related to those with an eddy-viscosity compare favorably when compared to a number of past studies.
+In particular, the $M_j = 1.5$ case at $m=0$ presents a rank-3 reconstruction with an error of approximately 20\%, while previous studies have reported errors $>30$\% when considering a rank-50 reconstruction for only a single frequency ($St = 0.33$) \cite{jeun2016input}.
+Our approach and metric considers reconstructions over $St = [0,1]$, rather than one individual frequency.
+Comparing the two Mach numbers, it is apparent that a larger number of modes are required to reconstruct the near acoustic field of the $M_j=0.9$ jet.
+For example, about 10 modes are necessary to obtain a similar quantitative match as compared to just three modes at $M_j=1.5$.
+This is consistent with multiple past observations where the $M_j = 0.9$ jet possesses non-negligible contributions from suboptimal modes that are correlated, or, as described in the time domain, as being linked via ``jittering'' \citep{cavalieri2011jittering}, thus requiring many modes to reconstruct the acoustic field \citep{freund2009turbulence,towne2015stochastic}.}